Stereotomy (song): Release

-"Stereotomy" was serviced to album oriented rock radio rock stations in January 1986.
+"Stereotomy" was initially serviced to album oriented rock radio rock stations.
+According to Radio & Records, it was the most added song in that format for the week of 3 January 1986.
 During the week of 10 January 1986, it debuted at No. 17 on the Top AOR Tracks listing for Radio & Records, having received 81 new adds to stations in that format.
-In doing so, 114 album oriented rock stations had included the song in their playlists, comprising 73 percent of all album oriented stations reporting to Radio & Records.
+In doing so, 114 album oriented rock stations had included the song in their playlists, comprising 73 percent of all album oriented rock stations reporting to Radio & Records.
 It debuted at No. 31 on the US Billboard Top Rock Tracks chart and ascended to No. 11 on that listing by the end of January.
 That same month, it was listed by the editorial staff of Europtipsheet as a suggested song for airplay on European radio stations.

 "Stereotomy" released as a physical single by Arista Records on 10 February 1986 with "Urbania" as the B-side.
 By this point, the song had already crossed over to contemporary hit radio.
 By the time "Stereotomy" was released as an official single, it had reached the top five on the Billboard Top Rock Tracks chart and also debuted at No. 88 on the Billboard Hot 100.
 It later peaked at No. 82 on the Billboard Hot 100 and spent a total of five weeks on the listing.
-The single also received airplay in Spain, where it was the eighth most played song during the week of 5 April 1986 from Cuarenta Principale, covering the main Spanish stations.
+The single also received airplay in Spain, where it was the eighth most played song during the week of 5 April 1986 from Cuarenta Principale, covering the main Spanish radio stations.

 When asked by Keyboard magazine if there were any other songs on Stereotomy other than the title track that would have worked as singles, Woolfson expressed his opinion that "there were better choices."
 He also called it "a very good track for AOR radio" and felt that it did not resonate with people who primarily purchase top 40 singles.

 Music video

 The song's music video was launched on MTV for the week of 14 February 1986 where it was placed on power rotation.
 It was directed by Zbigniew Rybczyński and produced by Kris P through Zbig Vision Ltd. John Servideo of Betelgeuse Productions at Panavideo was responsible for the video's special effects.
-The music video showcases a gymnast performing choreographed tricks aligned with the song.
+The music video showcases a gymnast performing choreographed tricks.